CraftAcademy/workshop/walkthroughs/step24.md

 We need to retrieve stats from bit.ly in two steps.

-1. Identify the short url by uinge the `lookup` method
+1. Identify the resource using the `lookup` method
 2. Get the statistics by using the `global_clicks` method

 First we need the `Certificate` to respond to a new method that will give us the verification url.
 In your `certificate_spcec.rb` add the following test: